robsonoduarte/learn-arduino/arduino-courses/arduino-brazilian-course/switch/README.md

 ![image](https://user-images.githubusercontent.com/797845/83777391-bb23a200-a65f-11ea-802a-b8f5bbd658dc.png)

-You can simulate this circuit [here](https://www.tinkercad.com/things/aYH3AJBJuAc-cpp-control-structures)
+You can simulate this circuit on [Tinkercad]( https://www.tinkercad.com/things/ibdazfazNLo)